Pan Twardowski

-The tale of Pan Twardowski exists in various diverging versions and forms the basis for many works of fiction, including one by Adam Mickiewicz, although the folklore is commonly assumed to have been heavily inspired by a similar German story of Faust, as there are many parallels in both stories.
+The tale of Twardowski exists in various versions, and forms the basis for many works of fiction, including the humorous ballad "Pani Twardowska" by Adam Mickiewicz.
+Like the legend of Faust, it has been linked to the older Indo-European motif of The Smith and the Devil later reshaped in Christian Europe as stories of pacts with the Devil.

 Legend

 According to an old legend, Twardowski was a nobleman (szlachcic) who lived in Kraków in the 16th century.
 He sold his soul to the devil in exchange for great knowledge and magical powers.
 However, Twardowski wanted to outwit the devil by including a special clause in the contract, stating that the devil could only take Twardowski's soul to Hell during his visit to Rome – a place the sorcerer never intended to go.
 Other variants of the story have Twardowski being sold to the devil as a child by his father.

 With the devil's aid, Twardowski quickly rose to wealth and fame, eventually becoming a courtier of King Sigismund Augustus, who sought consolation in magic and astrology after the death of his beloved wife, Barbara Radziwiłł.
-He was said to have summoned the ghost of the late queen to comfort the grieving king, using a magic mirror.
+He was said to have summoned the ghost of the late queen to comfort the grieving monarch, using a magic mirror.
 The sorcerer also wrote two books, both dictated to him by the devil – a book on magic and an encyclopedia.

 After years of evading his fate, Twardowski was eventually tricked by the devil and caught not in the city, but at an inn called Rzym (Rome in Polish).
-While being spirited away, Twardowski started to pray to the Virgin Mary, who made the devil drop his victim midway to Hell.
+While being spirited away, Twardowski started to pray to the Virgin Mary, who made the devil drop his victim midway to hell.
 Twardowski fell on the Moon where he lives to this day.
 His only companion is his sidekick whom he once turned into a spider; from time to time Twardowski lets the spider descend to Earth on a thread and bring him news from the world below.